freekrai/freekrai.github.io/writing.md

 permalink: /writing/
 ---

-I have over fifteen years of experience in developing web copy, ebooks, whitepapers, in-depth guides, print articles and blog content in a variety of verticals.
+I have over twenty years of experience _<small>(wow, time really does fly doesn't it?)</small>_ in developing web copy, ebooks, whitepapers, in-depth guides, print articles and blog content in a variety of verticals.

 Topics that I am passionate about include, but are not limited to, the following.